North Junior High School: A Result Of The 1924 Columbia University Study, Eventually Becomes North Elementary

 The 7th and 8th grades will be removed from the elementary schools thus leaving a number of rooms vacant in these elementary buildings.

-By August of 1929, both schools were ready for opening for their first day of classes in September.
-North Junior would undergo some changes in designs, lessoning its size – something that, in hindsight, was probably regretted as further expansion would be necessary.
-Nevertheless, the school would actually be finished ahead of schedule and the John Quincy Adams swimming pool would be built concurrently adjacent to North Junior, which it was often referred to as though actually named after its benefactor.
+By August 1929, both schools were ready to open for their first day of classes in September.
+North Junior underwent some design changes, lessening its size—something that, in hindsight, was probably regretted as further expansion would be necessary.
+Nevertheless, the school was finished ahead of schedule, and the John Quincy Adams swimming pool was built concurrently adjacent to North Junior, which it was often referred to as though actually named after its benefactor.

-In 1934, as reported by the Cape Vincent Eagle on December 13, constructed was expected to begin on a $50,000 proposed “City Stadium” on the north side adjacent to North Junior–
+In 1934, as reported by the Cape Vincent Eagle on December 13, construction was expected to begin on a $50,000 proposed “City Stadium” on the north side adjacent to North Junior–

 Councilman Newman said that the proposal calls for the grading of the ground northeast of the tennis courts on the North Junior High school grounds.
 After that work is done and the ground is leveled off satisfactorily, it is planned to lay a complete, up-to-date drainage system.